 I do not believe it right for one group to impose its vision of morality on an entire society . . . .
 Neither is it just or practical for the state to attempt to dictate the innermost personal beliefs and conduct of its citizens.
 The extremes of personal vilification and political coercion brought to bear on members of the Legislature raise serious doubts that the votes to repeal the reforms represented the will of a majority . . .

-In Roe, Justice Harry Blackmun, writing for the majority, concluded that constitutional right to privacy and liberty protected a woman’s right to terminate her pregnancy.
+In Roe, Justice Harry Blackmun, writing for the majority, concluded that constitutional rights to privacy and liberty protected a woman’s rights to terminate her pregnancy.
 The Court held that access to abortion is a fundamental right, and only a “compelling state interest” could justify the enactment of state laws or regulations that limit this right.
 Nonetheless, the Court also recognized that the state has an “important and legitimate interest in preserving and protecting the health of the woman” and “the potentiality of human life” inside her.

 To determine when a state’s legitimate concern for maternal and fetal protection rises to the level of compelling interest,Justice Blackmun created a three-tiered legal framework based on the nine month period of pregnancy, which gave progressively greater interest and regulatory latitude for each successive tier.